arangodb/arangojs/README.md

 ## Route API

 *Route* instances provide access for arbitrary HTTP requests.
-This allows easy access to Foxx apps and other HTTP APIs not covered by the driver itself.
+This allows easy access to Foxx services and other HTTP APIs not covered by the driver itself.

 ### route.route